 It should be noted that Development Services also encompasses the Business Portfolio.
-Updates relating to the Business Portfolio are not included in this report and will be the subject of a separate report to the Committee in February 2019.
+Updates relating to the Business Portfolio are not included in this report and will be the subject of a separate report to the Committee in December 2019.

-- 3.3 Risk Register - 3.3.1 The risk register was last reviewed on 1st October 2018.
-This version of the risk register is set out as Appendix A to this report. - 3.3.2 The scoring criteria for the risk register are subjective and are based on an assessment of the likelihood of something occurring, and the impact that might occur. - 3.3.3 In line with the traditional risk matrix approach, greater concern should be focused on those risks plotted towards the top right corner of the matrix whilst the converse is true for those risks plotted towards the bottom left corner of the matrix.
+- 3.3 Risk Register - 3.3.1 The risk register was last reviewed on 22nd October 2019.
+This version of the risk register (including track changes to shows changes since the last review) is set out as Appendix A to this report. - 3.3.2 The scoring criteria for the risk register are subjective and are based on an assessment of the likelihood of something occurring, and the impact that might occur. - 3.3.3 In line with the traditional risk matrix approach, greater concern should be focused on those risks plotted towards the top right corner of the matrix whilst the converse is true for those risks plotted towards the bottom left corner of the matrix.
 If viewed in colour, the former-described set of risks are within the area shaded red, whilst the latter-described set of risks are within the area shaded green; the mid-range are in the area seen as yellow. - 3.3.4 The Development Portfolio is responsible for a wide range of services which consequently lead to a number of potential risks.
-There are 30 risks contained in the risk register. - 3.3.5 There are 5 risks rated "green", 24 rated "yellow", and 1 rated "red", in accordance with the Council's risk scoring matrix.
-The risk rated red is the risk of "Failure to secure sufficient or timely infrastructure funding through CIL/Section 106" - 3.3.6 As with all the risks in the register, it is the controls and mitigations that are being undertaken to control the risks that are of importance.
-These reflect the Item 10 / Page 2 tangible actions over which there is more control.
-As a result many of the risks have reduced in likelihood over time which explains why a significant proportion are now within the "yellow" band.
-In addition a number of risks that were included within the risk register in previous years have now fallen away.
+There are 31 risks contained in the risk register. - 3.3.5 There are 5 risks rated "green", 26 rated "yellow", and none rated "red", in accordance with the Council's risk scoring matrix. - 3.3.6 As with all the risks in the register, it is the controls and mitigations that are being undertaken to control the risks that are of importance.
+These reflect the tangible actions over which there is more control.
+As a result, many of the risks have reduced in likelihood over time which explains why a significant proportion are now within the "yellow" band.
+In addition, a number of risks that were included within the risk register in previous years have now fallen away.